MistaTechE/School-Project-customize-HTML-UI/src/main/java/Evan/EvansREADME.md

 -----------------------------------------------------------------------------------------------------------------------
 1.

-file name:
+file name: About.html

-line number:
+line number: 1-56

-prompt:
+prompt: D.  Add an “About” page to the application

-change:
+change: Added new html file titled About, added information about the company to the page

 -----------------------------------------------------------------------------------------------------------------------